How to become a computer programmer without a degree

 Put your programming career in your hands

 Embarking on a new career path can be intimidating, but don’t let pursuing an online course or teaching yourself a programming language get you down.
 The skills you’ll develop as a programmer will be indispensable as your career progresses and will undoubtedly help put you on the path to success.
+Think of yourself as a lifelong learner, too.
+It's always worth revisiting or taking more advanced online courses to sharpen your skills.

 Now’s the time to put your dream in your hands and turn it into a career in programming.